RYA Sailing For All Program

 Thanks to a recent grant we have installed an external lift to be accessed by wheelchairs and those with mobility needs.
 This allows access for all to our galley (kitchen), lounge area and large meeting/club room (not forgetting the amazing views across the reservoir!)

 We truly believe that everyone is different and this is even more important to take into account in people with additional needs, this is why we won’t book you in until we’ve talked through your and/or your groups needs.
 This way we can develop a programme that is bespoke to your needs whether it is a one-off session or a series of sessions.

 – Taster sessions – an hour on the water getting to grips with being out on the water and embracing a new activity.

-– Sailability scheme sessions – We can offer progressive skills courses with complimentary logbook
+– Sailability scheme sessions – We can offer progressive weekly skills courses with our fully trained staff.